datavana/rpigraf/README.md

 The property types, "categories" in the example,  need to be configured in Epigraf.
 Thereafter, you can see the new properties in Epigraf by clicking the categories menu button.

+For more complex data, use the craft functions to map your data frames to the RAM.
+See the import vignette for further examnples.